vanreality/nf_autogluon_ft/README.md

 ## Usage
 ### 1. Prepare Data Files
-Ensure your raw methylation data is formatted according to the expected **MethylQUEEN format**.
-The MQ format should contain **six columns** with the following headers:
+Ensure your raw methylation data is formatted according to the expected format.
+The format should contain **six columns** with the following headers:
 ```
 chr    start    end    seq    tag    label
 ```
 - **chr** – Chromosome
 - **start** – Start position
 - **end** – End position
-- **seq** – DNA sequence with base 'M'
+- **seq** – DNA sequence with or without base 'M'
 - **tag** – Additional metadata or identifier
 - **label** – Class or label for the sequence